 The School's Head of IT is responsible to the Head Teacher for the day to day issues relating to e-safety and has responsibility for ensuring this policy is upheld by all members of the school community, and works with other IT staff to achieve this.
-They will liaise with the DSL to keep up to date on current e-safety issues and guidance issued by relevant organisations, including the ISI, the Local Authority, CEOP (Child Exploitation and Online Protection), Childnet International and the Local Authority Safeguarding Children Board.
+They will liaise with the DSL to keep up to date on current e-safety issues and guidance issued by relevant organisations, including the Department for Education (including KCSIE), the ISI, the Local Authority, CEOP (Child Exploitation and Online Protection), Childnet International and the Local Authority Safeguarding Children Board.